Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Bears stats and trends

-- Chicago has three wins against the spread in eight games this season.
+- Chicago has played eight games, with three wins against the spread.

-- This season, the Bears are winless ATS when entering a game as an underdog of 6.5 points or more (in three chances).
+- The Bears have been underdogs by 6.5 points or more three times this season and have not covered the spread once.

-- Chicago's games this year have hit the over on only two of nine set point totals (22.2%).
+- Chicago's games this year have hit the over on just two of nine set point totals (22.2%).

 - When Chicago records more than 20.3 points, it is 1-2 against the spread and 1-1 overall.